What is a blunt?

 Step 3: Wet the tobacco wrap

-Using just a little bit of moisture will make your blunt wrap easier to work with, shape, and help seal up any small tears that might occur while you’re emptying its tobacco innards.
-This is easily done with some saliva, but if you’re rolling this blunt for someone else, you might consider using the tip of your finger and some tap water.
+A little bit of moisture will make the blunt wrap easier to work with and also help seal up any small tears that might occur while emptying or rolling.

 Step 4: Fill it up

 Fill the empty tobacco wrapping with ground cannabis.
-For a standard size cigarillo one to two grams is plenty, though if you’re sharing your blunt, are an experienced roller, or are using a blunt wrap, you should be able to fit a fair amount more.
+For a standard size cigarillo, one to two grams is plenty, though if you’re sharing your blunt, are an experienced roller, or are using a blunt wrap, you should be able to fit a bit more.

 Step 5: Roll the blunt wrap

 Roll the cannabis between your fingers to pack the blunt evenly.
-Be careful: if you didn’t moisten the wrap enough, it may crack.
+Be careful: If the wrap isn’t moist enough, it may crack.

-Once you’ve packed and shaped your blunt, tuck the wrap under itself and wet the inside of the exposed edge from end to end.
+Once you’ve packed and shaped the blunt, tuck the wrap under itself and wet the inside of the exposed edge from end to end.
 Use your fingers to smooth out any wrinkles.